fpereiro/proof/notes.md

 q1       x       Px, R                                    p
 ```

-- We create lines for each of the cases of `0` and `1` (this would be actually a sort of type 1 expansion, but we do it here).
+- We create lines for each of the cases of `0` and `1` (type 1 expansion).
 We print whatever character is there (either 0 or 1) and move right to an E-square.
 We define `q1`, a new configuration, as the next one.
 - The branch for `none` is left as is, since there's nothing to expand.
 - `q1` has one branch for blank and one for `x` - since we're moving right from a square containing a 0 or 1, we don't consider it possible to see a schwa here.
 We print whatever character is already there and move to `p`.

-- Type 2 expansion of `p`:
+Type 2 expansion of `p`:

 ```
 p         x      Pnone, R                                q